icemac/icemac.addressbook/INSTALL.rst

 Prerequisites
 =============

-* You only need Python 2.6.x or Python 2.7.x.
+* You only need Python 2.7.x.

   * Other Python versions are currently not supported.

   * For a smooth installation ensure your Python installation is clean by

-    * either compiling your own Python 2.6 resp.
-2.7 from the `source code`_
+    * either compiling your own Python 2.7 from the `source code`_

     * or by creating a `virtualenv`_.